Briansim74/Image-Recognition/README.md

 # Image-Recognition
-Design and Development of an Image Recognition Algorithm that can Predict Images of a Fruit
+Design and Development of an Image Recognition Algorithm that can Predict Images of Fruits

 <br/>In this notebook, we will showcase the main functions of our Image Recognition Algorithm.
 The algorithm leverages a convolutional neural network to first train a model to see how well it could fare on a dataset of fruits.
 Thereafter, data augmentation tools were utilized to see how well we could improve on a model that we trained ourselves.
 The model was used on a completely new dataset with fruits to see how well it could recognize it.